Battle of Vilnius (1655)

 The Battle of Vilnius was an attack by Russian and Cossack forces on Vilnius, the capital of the Grand Duchy of Lithuania within the Polish–Lithuanian Commonwealth, that occurred on 8 August 1655 during the Russo-Polish War (1654–67).
-The Polish–Lithuanian forces under the leadership of Great Hetman Janusz Radziwiłł were defeated by the Russian army of Alexis of Russia.
-It was the first time that a foreign power managed to capture the Vilnius Castle Complex.
+The Polish–Lithuanian forces under the leadership of Grand Hetman of Lithuania Janusz Radziwiłł were defeated by the Russian army of Alexis of Russia.
+It was the first time that a foreign power managed to capture the Vilnius Castle.
 The six-year Muscovite occupation that followed resulted in a major depopulation and a decline of the city for many years to come.
 The defeat was one of the reasons Janusz Radziwiłł and several other Lithuanian magnates surrendered the Grand Duchy to Sweden at the Union of Kėdainiai.

 Battle

 The Polish–Lithuanian Commonwealth was invaded by large Russian (starting the Russo-Polish War (1654–67) in July 1654) and Swedish armies (starting the Swedish Deluge in July 1655).
 When a large Russian army approached Vilnius, hetman Janusz Radziwiłł could muster just 5,000 to 7,000 men.
 The morale was further damaged by the order of king John II Casimir Vasa to royal troops (about 5,000 men) to retreat to Marienburg.
 Lithuanian commanders hetman Janusz Radziwiłł and treasurer Wincenty Korwin Gosiewski could not agree on defense.
 City residents began hasty evacuations.
 Most valued treasures, including the coffin of Saint Casimir, main books of Lithuanian Metrica, and valuables from Vilnius Cathedral, were transported outside the city.

 Radziwiłł took up a defensive position on the northern shore of the Neris river near the present-day Green Bridge to cover the evacuations.
 The battle started around 6 a.m. and lasted the whole day.
 The Lithuanians managed to capture three Russian flags.
 At night, the Lithuanian army split into two groups that retreated to Vilkaviškis and to Kėdainiai.
-The garrison of the Vilnius Castle Complex surrendered two days later.
+The garrison of the Vilnius Castle surrendered two days later.